4sh/datamaintain/README.md

 *This mode is particularly useful on dev, when you get changes from the team.*

--  **Simple:** The scripts are launched automatically when the server starts.
 -  **Embedded:** It is just a project dependency, so no installation needed.
+-  **Simple:** The scripts are launched automatically when the server starts once Datamaintain has been included in your project.

+Want to include Datamaintain as a dependency in your project?
+Here is some [documentation to help you](docs/as-dependency.md).

 ### With the Command Line Interface

-*This mode is particularly useful on deploy, when you want to control Datamaintain.*
+*This mode is particularly useful on deploy, when you want to have full control of Datamaintain.*

-- **Independent:** You can launch Datamaintain independently to the server thanks to executable file.
+- **Flexible:** You can launch Datamaintain as you want, when you want and as many times as you want while your server is running or not.
 - **Powerful:** You also have access to specific actions like 'mark a script as executed'.

 ## FAQ